-Those of us of a certain age remember the story of Humphrey the Humpback whale.
-The wayward cetacean who twice detoured from his Mexico to Alaska migration route and got lost in the San Francisco Bay.
-In both 1985 and 1990 volunteers along with the US Coast Guard and other organizations worked hard to get him back on track so he could continue on his way.
+Those of us of a certain age remember the story of Humphrey the Humpback whale, the wayward cetacean who twice detoured from his Mexico-to-Alaska migration route and got lost in the San Francisco Bay.
+In both 1985 and 1990, volunteers along with the U.S. Coast Guard and other organizations worked hard to get him back on track so he could continue on his way.

-Hundreds of volunteers, and millions of onlookers rooted for Humphrey to make it back to the open ocean and despite all obstacles he did!
+Hundreds of volunteers, and millions of onlookers rooted for Humphrey to make it back to the open ocean, and despite all obstacles he did!
 The story is an example of teamwork and compassion, and it taught both young and old the power of perseverance.

-Last year 54 humpback whales found themselves entangled in fishing nets.
-One third of those were due to Crab fishing lines off the California coast.
+Last year 54 humpbacks found themselves entangled in fishing nets.
+One-third of those were due to crab fishing lines off the California coast.
 Although whales are powerful creatures, they are rarely able to untangle themselves from nets and lines.
-And once caught, their condition can quickly decline as they suffer from anything from dehydration and infection to respiratory and breathing problems, or even starvation.
+And once caught, their condition can quickly decline as they suffer from everything from dehydration and infection to respiratory and breathing problems, even starvation.

-Humpback migration, breeding and feeding seasons and routes are well known among biologists and the California Department of Fish and Wildlife (CDFW).
+Humpback migration, breeding, and feeding seasons and routes are well known among biologists and the California Department of Fish and Wildlife (CDFW).
 These areas have a higher concentration of whales and thus there is a higher risk for ensnarement.

 Dear California Department of Fish and Wildlife,